Everything You Need to Know About Vientiane (For Travelers Who Keep Coming Back)

 The Mekong night food market near Chao Anouvong Park is the evening essential — grilled meats, papaya salad, and sticky rice from 15,000 LAK.

-For lunch, the Vientiane Night Market food stalls (despite the name, many operate during the day too) offer excellent laap and tam mak hoong.
+For lunch, the Vientiane Night Market food stalls (despite the name, many operate during the day too) turn out excellent laap and tam mak hoong.

 Kualao Restaurant serves upscale Lao cuisine at mid-range prices — the tasting menus (100,000-150,000 LAK) are an excellent survey of Lao dishes.